-Wedding traditions in Kyrgyzstan
+Wedding Traditions in Kyrgyzstan

-New brides are the lowest in the family hierarchy, and spend a lot of time cleaning, cooking, and taking care of children.
-Respect for elders is a central part of Kyrgyz culture, and traditionally the patriarch of the family (called aksakal, or white bearded), would sit at the place of honor opposite the door of the yurt.
-His sons would sit to one side, and his wife, daughters and daughters-in-law would side on the other side.
-The youngest daughter-in-law would be in charge of serving her family and making sure that everyone had enough to eat and enough tea to drink.
+Wedding traditions in Kyrgyzstan only mark the beginning of the bride and groom’s new life together, a life which revolves around further traditions.
+New brides are the lowest in the family hierarchy and must spend a lot of time cleaning, cooking and looking after the children.
+Respect for elders is a central part of Kyrgyz culture, and traditionally the patriarch of the family (called aksakal, or white beard), will sit at the place of honor opposite the door of the yurt or home.
+His sons will sit to one side and his wife, daughters and daughters-in-law to the other.
+The youngest daughter-in-law is in charge of serving her family at meals, ensuring that everyone has enough to eat and that their cups remain filled with hot tea.